ripple/validator-history-service/ARCHITECTURE.md

 ### `ledgers`

-As far as I can tell, this table is not used at all.
+This table does not appear to be used at all.

 <!--
 | Key                  | Definition                                              |